Ircama/ELM327-emulator/README.md

 scenario Auris
 ```

 To help configuring the emulator, autocompletion is allowed (by pressing TAB) when prompting the `merge` command, including the `merge` argument.
-Also variables and tokens like `scenario` accept autocompletion, including the `scenario` argument.
+Also variables and keywords like `scenario` accept autocompletion, including the `scenario` argument.

-A merged scenario can be removed via `del emulator.ObdMessage['<name of the new scenario>']`.
+A merged scenario can be removed via `del emulator.ObdMessage['<name of the scenario to be removed>']`.